cocos/cocos-docs/en/extension/extends-main-menu.md

 }
 ```

 Let's see the example, we first register a menu path "Example/Foobar", after that we try to register "Examples/Foobar/Bar".
 The second menu path indeed require the "Foobar" to be a sub-menu, but the first time registry already use "Foobar" as a menu-item, and this makes the second menu path register failed.

-## i18n

-The menu path support i18n format.
-We can write the path as `i18n:examples/i18n:foobar`, Cocos Creator will help us search the i18n ID and replace the path item.

 ## Menu Options